toddaustin07/edgeWeather/README.md

 After making any Settings changes, be sure to do a swipe-down gesture on the Controls screen to refresh the values.

-Any fields that are blank or have 0 value may be due to no data available for that element in the received data.
+Any fields that are blank or have 0 value may be due to no data available for that element from the weather source.

-If available forecast data is only available as hourly, then data shown is typically for around noon-2pm the next day.
+If forecast data is only available as hourly, then forecast data shown is typically for around noon-2pm the next day.

 Use the Periodic Refresh option in device Settings to automatically update.